thortiede/PeCaX-docker/README.md

 This will create two '.dump' files in the **db_backups** folder containing the database backup you just created.

-### 10. Restoring the state of the database
+### 11. Restoring the state of the database
+Before restoring the network database you need to stop the service with

+    docker-compose down

-You can revert your database back to the previously saved state by using:
+Then you can revert your database back to the previously saved state by using:

 ```
 ./sbml4j.sh -r pecax-base